 Vaginal yeast infections are a very common problem in women.
 It is difficult to know the true percentage of women affected by yeast infections; they are frequently diagnosed without an examination and many women treat themselves with over-the-counter yeast treatments before seeking medical advice.

 Itching of the vulva is the most common symptom of a vaginal yeast infection.
-Women may also note vaginal discharge, pain with urination, vulvar soreness or irritation, pain with intercourse, or reddened and swollen vulvar and vaginal tissues.
-If present, discharge is typically white and clumpy (curd-like) or thin and watery.
+Women may also experience vaginal discharge, pain with urination, vulvar soreness or irritation, pain with intercourse, or reddened and swollen vulvar and vaginal tissues.
+If present, discharge is typically white and clumpy.

 Candida is a fungus that normally lives on the skin.
 It causes most cases of vaginal yeast infections.
 Normally, candida causes no symptoms.
 However, when the skin or mucous membranes undergo changes due to medications, injury, or stress to the immune system, candida multiplies and causes the characteristic symptoms of a yeast infection, described above.

 In most women, there is no underlying disease or event that leads to a yeast infection.
 There are several risk factors that may increase the chances of developing an infection, including use of antibiotics, hormonal contraceptives and certain contraceptive devices, diabetes, pregnancy, sexual activity and a weakened immune system (due to chemotherapy, HIV, or certain medications).

 To diagnose a vaginal yeast infection, a healthcare provider will take a medical history, perform a physical examination, and perform diagnostic testing.
 It is important to be seen when symptoms are present and before any treatment is used.